Geonhee-LEE/object-detection-opencv3-ros/README.md

 # opencv-ros
-Image processing using opencv2 for Labeling and HSV
+Image processing using OpenCV for Labeling and HSV, Filtering

 I want to extract the object(e.g., enclosure) from image at the ROS kinectic version.